Surfing

 Can pro surfers tame the titans?
 Inside the WSL Big Wave season

-Now that the 2023/2024 Big Wave season is open, discover what makes this form of surfing so compelling and find out where some of the world's biggest waves can be found.
+With the competition window now open for the 2025 TUDOR Nazaré Big Wave Challenge, discover what makes this form of surfing so compelling and find out where the world's biggest waves can be found.

 Written by Jeremías San Martín